apigee/ansible-opdk-accelerator/README-ansible-configuration.md

 1. Activate the ansible configuration as indicated in the section [Activate Ansible Configuration](#activate-ansible-configuration).

 ## Editing the Ansible configuration file template

+Ansible provides a rich command line syntax by which you can indicate a wide array of configuration attributes.
+This is useful for short sessions that do not need to be persisted over time.
+The use of the command line syntax over a long period of time will quickly become difficult to manage for scenarios like installing, configuring and maintaining Apigee platform.
+We recommend that you make use of the Ansible configuration file so that the interactions with Ansible at the command line would be more concise and consequently easier to manage.
+Following the instructions in the section [Ansible OPDK Accelerator Configuration](#ansible-opdk-accelerator-configuration) step #1 you would then be able to complete the configuration of Ansible with the following steps:

 1. Search and replace for UPDATE_WITH_SSH_USER_NAME with the name of the SSH user you will use to login to each node.